 - Every two years, in November, Jim Freebairn, David Solek, and the CT 5th plan a special reenactment event.
 This event includes Dragoons, Revolutionary War soldiers, cannons, kids muster and a mock battle.

-- Dan Cruson is our local historian who leads the yearly Winter Walk in December.
+- Dan Cruson is our local historian.

 - Joey Gonzalez has developed and maintains this web site.